yhs0602/CraftGround/docs/blog/install_minerl.md

 ## Installing MineRL 1.0.0
 Ensure you have the correct version of JDK.
-MineRL 1.0.0 requires JDK 8.
+MineRL 1.0.0 **requires the exact version** JDK 8.
 ```bash
 conda install conda-forge::openjdk=8
 ```